How To Avoid Baby Bird Foot and Leg Problems

 Ron Hines DVM PhD

-It is not uncommon for kind hearted folks to attempt to raise orphan birds themselves.
-When they finally present them to rehabbers like me, it is often be things aren’t going well.
-Domestic cage bird breeders often hand-raise their infants and occasionally face ..
+It is not uncommon for kind-hearted folks to attempt to raise orphan wild birds themselves.
+When they finally present them to rehabbers like me, it is often because they sense that things aren’t going well.
+Domestic cage bird breeders often hand-raise their avian infants.
+They occasionally face similar issues.

-Over the years, many more than I would like have come in with foot and leg problems.
-I believe that the most common cause is keeping these nestlings on unsuitable surfaces.
+Over the years, many young birds have come to me with long-standing foot and leg problems.
+The most common cause is keeping these nestlings or adults on unsuitable surfaces.

-Impervious floor puts a turning pressure on the bird’s toenails.
+Many folks think that because a kitchen bowl is nest shaped, it would be a good substitute for a nest.
+They might add a layer of paper towels, Kleenex™ or shredded newspaper to the bottom.
+But those materials quickly pack down into a rather firm impervious surface. and the plastic or ceramic bowel does not allow fecal moisture to percolate out.
+Most natural nests are built from sticks with an inner lining of finer material to achieve softness.
+Natural nests retain their porosity.
+Even in properly lined bowel, with time, an impervious floor puts a turning/twisting pressure on the young bird’s toenails.
 That twisting motion slowly twists the bones and joints of the feet as well.
-These infants are growing incredibly fast and as they grow, those bones loose their proper alignment resulting in the twisted, gnarled feet you see in the photo above.
-That is not a wild dove.
-It is a domestic dove that was brought to me some weeks ago unable to walk or perch.
-Not only were its feet incapable of perching, the femur bones of its upper thighs were abnormally bent as well.
+Infants birds growing incredibly fast.
+As they grow in containers that are not ideal, those bones loose their proper alignment.
+That resulted in the twisted, gnarled feet you see in the photo of the white dove above.
+The first photo is how its legs looked on arrival.
+The second is many weeks after surgery.
+It is not a wild dove.
+It is a domestic albino ring neck dove that was brought to me because it was unable to walk or perch.
+Not only were its toes incapable of perching, the femur bones of its upper thighs were abnormally curved as well.